Benthint History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The present generation of the Benthint family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in the West Riding of the county of Yorkshire, where the Benthint family settled near the village of Bentham, from which they took their name.
 The name is composed of the Old English words beonet, meaning bent grass, and ham, meaning settlement.
-CITATION[CLOSE]

 Early Origins of the Benthint family